Diffusion Models for Graphs Benefit From Discrete State Spaces: Discrete Diffusion for Simple Graphs

 leads to stable training and better results.
-Note that this loss equals the cross-entropy loss between $\bm{A}_0$ and $\text{nn}_\theta(\bm{A}_t)$.
+Note that this loss is equal to the cross-entropy loss between $\bm{A}_0$ and $\text{nn}_\theta(\bm{A}_t)$.
 The re-weighting $1-2 \cdot \overline{\beta}_t + \frac{1}{T}$, which assigns linearly more importance to the less noisy samples, has been proposed in \cite[Equation 7]{bond2021unleashing}.